SwiftMage/DailyAffirmationsPowerUp/TASKS.md

 - [x] Update privacy.html to disclose RevenueCat usage & anonymous data collection
 - [x] Add Terms of Use page (terms.html)
 - [x] Link Terms of Use page in footers
+- [x] Replace custom Terms of Use page with link to Apple EULA
+- [x] Update contact email address across all pages
+- [x] Rename app from "Power Words" to "Daily Affirmations Power Up!" across all files

 ## In Progress Tasks